 4/29/16—Of Things to Come

 There is much movement in the Chrono Trigger Novel Project these days; suffice it to say that for now.
-The novel is being polished in some amazing ways; a new website will be shortly launched; dreams and goals abound for this franchise; and, in due time, we will approach Square-Enix with our proposal to do amazing things with the Chrono series.
+The novel is being polished in some amazing ways; a new website will be shortly launched; dreams and goals abound for this franchise; and, in due time, we will approach Square Enix with our proposal to do amazing things with the Chrono series.
 Right now I am very excited and very driven, and I invite you to share in that excitement and hopeful anticipation of something wonderful to come.
 Till then, farewell, my friends!

 10/25/15—Aged Like A Fine Wine

 That's how I see the CT Novel these days.
 I have chosen now to make an update, because there is actually something to report.
 I've mentioned before how recent years in my life have represented a period of refinement for me both personally and professionally, with many significant changes that have their own direct and indirect effects on how this long-standing project is handled.
 Well, about 10 days ago I acted on some of that which has been specifically gained on the professional level by placing a call with a well-connected contact in the licensing industry.
-We specifically discussed the Chrono Trigger Novel and a strategy most likely to finally gain a serious audience with Square-Enix.
+We specifically discussed the Chrono Trigger Novel and a strategy most likely to finally gain a serious audience with Square Enix.
 This development has motivated me to once again make the CT Novel a priority achievement, right up there with my time spent on work and family.
 That, my friends, is truly the biggest update I could hope to give you at this time.

 To address the earlier statement, "aged like a fine wine," to most (myself included), this project may seem to go nowhere fast.
-In many respects, that is true, but it's all about timing and readiness - not just for me personally but also for the fan base, for Square-Enix, for the story itself, and for the overall market.
-With the 20th anniversary of Chrono Trigger having passed with barely a nod from SE, it seems safe to say that nothing truly new is going to happen in this series without some kind of "awakening."
+In many respects, that is true, but it's all about timing and readiness - not just for me personally but also for the fan base, for Square Enix, for the story itself, and for the overall market.
+With the 20th anniversary of Chrono Trigger having come and gone, it seems safe to say that nothing truly new is going to happen in this series without some kind of "awakening."
 To me, that perfect awakening is in the retelling of this story in novel format, a completely new and expansive way to broaden its reach and invoke a fresh breath of life.
 Timing has also worked to the advantage of this novel's quality, which speaks both to my personal growth as a writer as well as canonical developments over time (most recently via the Nintendo DS version of the game) and a wealth of fan analysis that has been extremely beneficial to help tackle loose ends and enigmas.
 I primarily have both the Chrono Compendium website and the CTNP's own forums to thank for that over the years.
 This all helps me to tie all available story elements together as neatly as possible, from the original storytelling medium of the SNES to the Playstation to the DS to original Japanese script translations and on into Chrono Cross.
 Rest assured that all of these are implemented into the novel as carefully as possible, while the novel itself continues to stand with its own identity and contributions to the story we all know and love, and what we hope to achieve for the future.
 After all, do we not all ultimately hope for a new installment to the series, something which gives us more appropriate closure following Serge's adventure in Cross?
 I press forward fully convicted that the CT Novel has the power to help affect this change and advance the series in ways we have all hoped to see for so many years now.
 The popularity of the Chrono series is indisputable.
 As recently as earlier this month, Clevver Movies listed Chrono Trigger among 7 video games they would love to see turned into a movie (check that out here).
 Yet, we've seen minimal action from SE on this series, and I have to assume there may be very unique reasons and challenges which contribute to that.
 Whatever those challenges may be, I now believe that the unique approach of this novel may be just the kind of advancement we need to finally turn the tides and advance this series.

 There are actually a few website updates to report, which include content updates to the Personal and Contact pages.
 Right now my focus is on the novel itself, as finishing this is the most important thing of all.
 As I'm able to dedicate time otherwise, I will go through the various pages of this site and the forum for updates and highlight them here.
 Finally, thanks for hanging in there with me and believing in this project.
 As you can see, I'm still in the fight to make this happen, so keep your eyes peeled for more to come!